-Bishop Rudolph Waldo McKissick, Sr. is Pastor Emeritus of Bethel Baptist Institutional Church, located in Jacksonville, Florida.
-On January 31, 2014, Bishop McKissick, Sr., retired after 47 years as the Senior Pastor.
+Bishop McKissick, Sr. serves as Pastor Emeritus of Bethel Baptist Institutional Church, located in Jacksonville, Florida.
+On January 31, 2014, Bishop McKissick, Sr., retired after 48 years as the Senior Pastor.
 However, he now serves as Pastoral Counselor and serves at his leisure.

 Bishop McKissick, Sr., is the longest serving Pastor in the church’s history.
 He was raised from a child in Bethel, served in the Choir, Male Chorus Choir Director, Assistant Church Clerk, Church School Teacher, Assistant Deacon and Deacon, before the Lord called him to Pastor his beloved Bethel.
 He believes the measure of his success in ministry is accredited to his love for people and his hands-on ministry style.
 His longevity in ministry is attributed not to anything he’s accomplished, but to those he has served and continues to serve.